-The symptoms of SAD can vary from person to person, and are similar to those in other types of depression.
-Common symptoms include:
+SAD symptoms are similar to those triggered by other types of depression.
+Your symptoms are likely to include:

-- loss of interest in your usual activities
+- low mood losing interest in your usual activities

 - needing more sleep and sleeping more than usual